 C-82HD Heavy Weight Cutaway: Brought in due to customer demand.
-Similar to our old style C-71A!
 Soft feel for fleece, blankets, or heavy woven fabrics!
 Excellent for designs with denser stitching.
-Available in 22" x 50 yards and 12" x 50 yards.
 This stabilizer is recommended for designs with 25,000 to 30,000 stitches approximately.
+Available in

 EB625 Black Non Woven Medium-Heavy Weight: An excellent cutaway for your darker projects.
-Available in 10 yds x 15".
+Available in 15" x 10 yards & 23" x 25 yards.

 Lite Steam-A-Seam 2: Made especially for sheer and lightweight fabrics.
 A favorite for both and hand machine appliqué.
 Sticks temporarily (both sides when applied) and sticks permanently when ironed.
 Comes in packages of 5 sheets of 9" x 12".

 Tearaway Stabilizers are used on fabrics that require support during the embroidery stitching, but they don't need support after the design has been stitched.
 Excess can be gently torn away close to the stitching.
 All of our tearaway stabilizers tear away easily in all directions.

 T43 Non Woven, Light Weight: 43 g/m2.
 Available in

 - WHITE 15" X 10 yards, 15" X 50 yards & 22" x 100 yards

 - BLACK 15" x 10 yards & 15" x 50 yards

 EM-80 Non Woven, Heavy Weight: 80g/m2.
 Available in two popular sizes: 15" x 25 yards & 22" x 50 yards.

 Non Woven, Extra Heavy Weight: Perfect for making caps, 100% Cotton, 3.7oz/yd, 4" x 60yard